shane-t/covid19-face-shields-mirror/README.md

 #### Ship to healthcare centre

 - Contact info@covidcommunityresponse.ie and arrange transport of the PPE to healthcare centres

+## Reuse of masks

+In general, full face shields are single use and cannot be reused without creating an infection risk.

+Whether face shields are being reused depends on the setting (hospital vs community) and the type of patients they deal with, and the workers who are using the shields.

+Some facilities are cleaning the printed parts (headbands) and replacing the acetate sheets.
+It follows that if you can oversupply acetate, some centres may be able to get additional use out of the headbands.
+If you find out which facilities are doing this, please share this information with the printiing community or one of the design/distribution projects.

 ### Useful links